adithyaric/adithyaric.github.io/src/content/blog/markdown-style-guide.md

 ---
-title: "Markdown Style Guide"
+title: Markdown Style Guide
-description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
+description: Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
-pubDate: "Jul 01 2022"
+pubDate: Jul 01 2022
-heroImage: "/placeholder-hero.jpg"
+heroImage: /placeholder-hero.jpg
+slug: markdown-style-guide
+lastmod: 2023-03-08T03:28:01.457Z
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.